OpenQDev/Contests/README.md

 This repository is an informative directory and tool to coordinate future OpenQ hackathons that will be paid out through OpenQ.

-Each hackathon series is described via a GitHub issues.
-Look at open issues to find contests that are still open and create a submission via pull-requests to win them.
+Each hackathon series is described via GitHub issues.
+Check out open issues to find contests you can still enter and create a submission via pull-requests to win them.

 To find out more about OpenQ Hackathons: https://www.openq.dev/contests